expressjs/expressjs.com/CONTRIBUTING.md

 6. Create the header, footer, notice, and announcement file for the language in the `_includes/` directory, in the respective directories, and make necessary edits to the contents.
 7. Create the announcement file for the language in the `_includes/` directory.
 9. Make sure to append `/{{ page.lang }}` to all the links within the site.

+Thank you for your interest in contributing to expressjs.com.
+Your efforts help make our documentation accessible to everyone!